Ryūichi Kaneko: University days

 It was during his university days that Kaneko realized that he had no talent for photography and explored other methods that he could be involved with photography without directly taking photographs.
 This realization was the starting point for his multifaceted photography career.

 The photobooks that Kaneko was exposed to while participating in the All Japan Students Photo Association inspired him to collect more.
 The first one he bought was Eikoh Hosoe's Otoko to Onna (“Man and Woman”) and the first foreign one was William Klein's Life is Good & Good for You in New York: Trance Witness Revels.
 He said that he wanted to buy more but he could not afford them, particular the foreign ones, because he was a student at the time.
 That is why he turned his attention to amateur photo magazines of the 1950s and 1960s.
 After publication of the comprehensive Nihon Shashin Shi, 1840-1945 (“A History of Japanese Photography 1840-1945”), Kaneko realized how vast the history of Japanese photography was and decided to learn about pre-war photography magazines as well.
 He scoured the used book districts of Kanda, Tokyo to collect these photographic records.

 Post university, 1970s

 After graduating from university, Kaneko went to the National Diet Library to find copies of the prewar photo magazine Photo Times, but was unsuccessful.
-So he went to Tokyo’s used book district in Kanda to find old photography magazines, and so began avidly collecting various photography books.
+So he went to Tokyo's used book district in Kanda to find old photography magazines, and so began avidly collecting various photography books.

 In the 1970s, Japanese photography experienced an independent gallery movement.
 There was a plethora of small independent galleries sprouting up in different corners of Tokyo.
+Photo Gallery Prism was one such gallery, one of the first which was run by the photographers themselves.
 In 1976, Kaneko went to Photo Gallery Prism's first exhibition, Kineo Kuwabara's Tokyo Genshi.
 It was at Photo Gallery Prism that Kaneko began building relationship with various photographers and people involved in Japanese photography like Shinzo Shimao, Hitoshi Tsukiji, Miyabi Taniguchi, and Osamu Hiraki.
+Kaneko was actively involved in the operation of the gallery.
 Through this networking, he became to collaborate with Shōmei Tōmatsu on Shashin Koku ("Photo Nation") which recorded the various activities of these young photographers.

+in addition to their networking activities, Shashin Koku ("Photo Nation"), also exhibition such as Photography Today, Exhibition 77 which was held at Kanagawa Kenmin Gallery in 1977.
+This exhibition had a strong influence on the organizers of smaller photography magazines such as Photo Street, who were influenced by the character of the independent gallery movement in Tokyo.